Phase Two: Music Studio Equipment for Recording vocals and live instruments

 A limiting workaround to synchronization is simply to record all your tracks as audio onto the multitrack, and then you don't need to use the computer until mastering.
 If you lack enough tracks, you can do a premix of the band onto fewer tracks (e.g. drums and bass, choir, stereo guitars).
 The drawback here, it that you can't make changes in that sub-mix afterward, but at least you've got the ability to proceed.

-For recording you must listen to the backing tracks through headphones.
-Speakers won't help you here, because the sound will be picked up by the mike and it will muddy your vocal.
+For recording you must listen to the backing tracks through Speakers won't help you here, because the sound will be picked up by the mike and it will muddy your vocal.

 Back to top